apache/camel-kafka-connector-examples/aws2-sns/aws2-sns-sink/README.md

 Kafka to SNS message 2
 ```

-You shold see the messages enqueued in the camel-1 SQS queue.
+You shold see the messages enqueued in the topic-1 SNS Topic, through your subscription.